airbytehq/PyAirbyte/README.md

-# airbyte-lib
+# PyAirbyte

-airbyte-lib is a library that allows to run Airbyte syncs embedded into any Python application, without the need to run Airbyte server.
+PyAirbyte is a library that allows to run Airbyte syncs embedded into any Python application, without the need to run Airbyte server.

 ## Development